Molecular Pharm & Exp Ther (MPET)

 MPET 6805 Drug Metabolism and Pharmacogenomics (2 Credits)

-J. Reid (Winter) – Principles of disposition of drugs in biological systems.
+J. Reid, R. Weinshilboum (Winter) – Principles of disposition of drugs in biological systems.
 Lectures on absorption, distribution, excretion, and metabolic transformation of drugs; descriptions of enzyme systems and factors affecting them.
 General principles of pharmacogenomics are also presented.

 Grading: Standard Letter